 The format for the Transformer Data is shown in Appendix B.

-The transformer specified by buses BUSI, BUSJ, BUSK and CKT must exist in power flow data.
-Also the winding bus order must be same as in power flow data.
+Transformers specified by buses BUSI, BUSJ, BUSK and CKT are only needed if they exist in SSWG base case data and are high-side wye grounded.
+Also the winding bus order must be same as in SSWG base case data.

+Note: Load-serving substation power transformers are not included in the GIC system model.